30 Trendy Internet Slang Words and Acronyms to Know in 2019

 HIFW I forget to pack toothpaste and don't realize until bedtime. pic.twitter.com/rtNhxs6lHF

-What It Means: It means exactly what it means in English: a crass, emphatic way of saying that you don’t care.
+What It Means: A crass, emphatic way of saying that you don’t care.

-What It Means: Another Internet classic, IMO is the safe way to express your opinions without making it sound like you are proclaiming a universal truth.
+What It Means: Another internet classic, IMO is the safe way to express your opinions without making it sound like you are proclaiming a universal truth.
 IMHO is the way to do that while seeming humble, or at least pretending to.
-Since the Internet is always up for a debate, those are the perfect forums to use these two acronyms in.
 For example:

 IRL Sonic pic.twitter.com/2cAQL7gm6y